AysenurU/sql-data-warehouse-project/README.md

 This ensures that the Gold layer operates on trusted, analytics-ready data.

+Basic data quality checks are also implemented in the Gold layer to ensure referential integrity between fact and dimension views.

 ---

 ## 🛠️ Technologies Used

 - **SQL Server**
 - **T-SQL**
+- **SQL Server Management Studio (SSMS)**
 - **CSV-based data ingestion**
 - **draw.io** (architecture & data modeling diagrams)
 - **Git & GitHub** for version control